charlottegiseleweil/dams/yolov3/readme.md

     + It is possible to stop training and then resume using `dams_last.weights` as the input weights
 + Every 10000 iterations, `dams_xxxxx.weights` will be saved to `backup`
 + When training is complete, `dams_final.weights` will be saved to `backup`

+#### Evaluation Metrics
++ Darknet currently does not compute mAP
+    + However, this fork of darknet does: https://github.com/AlexeyAB/darknet